 Wade most likely pursued Business / Finance or Law, as did the vast majority of his fellow Siegies, but the specific skill he has in addition to the below has not officially been revealed.
 One could readily pick either, or even another skill entirely, as suits their needs.

 Demolitions: saboteurs par excellence, each member of the Crimson Guard is a highly trained and experienced demolitionist, and Wade is no exception.
-He is allowed a +1 RS on any ACT called for when either planning or executing the destruction of a structure or vehicle.
+He is allowed a +1 RS on any ACTION called for when either planning or executing the destruction of a structure or vehicle.

 Detective / Espionage: though he sufficiently proved his capabilities while training to join the Crimson Guard, Wade's practical application of this skill leaves a bit to be desired.
-Nonetheless, he should receive a +1 RS on applicable investigative and surveillance ACTs.
+Nonetheless, he should receive a +1 RS on applicable investigative and surveillance ACTIONs.

 Guns: a skill trained by the Army and maintained after his discharge, Wade can wield most firearms competently.
 Whether carrying a standard, semi-automatic, or fully automatic rifle or pistol, Wade may utilize such weapons at a +1 RS to the Coordination trait listed above.